mathiasbosman/mathiasbosman.me/README.md

 ## Deployment

-The master branch will automatically be deployed via [Vercel][link_vercel].
+The main branch will automatically be deployed via [Vercel][link_vercel].
-Every pull request against the master branch will deploy a preview app.
+Every pull request against the main branch will deploy a preview app.
 [Vercel][link_vercel] will comment on the PR with the relevant links.

 ## Credits